 A sole proprietorship is a unincorporated business owned by one individual, making it the simplest form of business to start and operate.
 There are over 20 million sole proprietorships operating in the United States and Canada, making it by far the most popular form of business ownership.

 The key feature of the sole proprietorship definition is that unlike an incorporated business or a partnership, there is no legal separation between the business and the owner in a sole proprietorship -- the business is considered to be an extension of the owner, and as such the owner is personally responsible for any debts or liabilities incurred by the business.

 Advantages of a Sole Proprietorship

-- A sole proprietorship is the easiest form of business to set up.
+- A sole proprietorship is the easiest and least expensive form of business to set up and operate.
 If you operate your business under your own name, with no additions, you don't even need to register your business name to start operating as a sole proprietor.
 This makes the sole proprietorship ideal for the business startups, self-employed contractors, and part-time and home-based businesses.

 - As a sole proprietor, you own 100% of the business and get to make all the decisions.
 Unlike corporations, sole proprietors are not required to hold shareholder's meetings or take votes on management issues.

 - Sole proprietorships are much simpler to operate from a tax and accounting perspective.
 As a sole proprietor you do not need to file a separate business tax return - all income generated from the business is reported on the personal tax form.
 See Reporting Business Income or Loss on Form 1040 for how to report income from a sole proprietorship in the U.S., or How to Complete Your T1 Income Tax Form for Canadian sole proprietors.

 - As with other forms of business, as a sole proprietor, your expenses related to the cost of doing business are fully deductible from income tax, as are travel expenses, automobile expenses, advertising, and a portion of your home expenses if you are operating a home-based business.